🕵 The Cache Hit Paradox

 - Uncover the cache paradox - Why do high cache hits indicate poor performance?

-- Decode memory access patterns - What makes identical operations behave so differently?
+- Account for the work - What makes identical operations behave so differently?

-- Master profiling methodology - Use NSight tools to gather evidence, not guesses
+- Learn profiling methodology - Use Nsight tools to gather evidence, not guesses

 Why this matters: This puzzle reveals a fundamental GPU performance principle that challenges CPU-based intuition.
-The skills you develop here apply to real-world GPU optimization where memory access patterns often matter more than algorithmic complexity.
+The skills you develop here apply to real-world GPU optimization, where a metric that looks healthy can be hiding the actual cost.

 The twist: We approach this without looking at the source code first - using only profiling tools as your guide, just like debugging production performance issues.
 After we obtained the profiling results, we look at the code for further analysis.